The Definitive 6-Step Guide to Strategy Implementation

 - Finally (same workshop still) write down 3 or 4 focus areas that the team think need to be addressed in order to reach the vision.
 Our focus area guide is here if you need it.

-- Take your basic framework back to your team(s) and start to get them to independently input ideas for organizational goals under each of the focus areas.
+- Take your basic framework back to your team(s) and start to get them to independently input ideas for strategic objectives under each of the focus areas.
 You might want to assign one focus area to each member of your leadership team, and have them lead the charge for getting that focus area fleshed out.
 This is a great way to ensure buy-in to the final product of your strategic plan.

 - If we deliver all of our focus areas, will we reach our vision?